-2006 to July 2007, and we then compute the CDS return for any given firm for these days.
+Thus, practically, we take the 5% worst (i.e., highest CDS return) days for an equallyweighted portfolio of CDS returns on the 40 financial firms from June 2006 to July 2007, and we then compute the CDS return for any given firm for these days.
+This measure is used against realized SES during the crisis.
 For comparison purposes, we also show results that use arithmetic changes in the CDS spread as a measure of CDS return.

-Appendix C shows stylized facts about their MES based on the CDS market, including ranking, MES%, and realized CDS spread returns during the crisis period.
-Consider the top three financial institutions in terms of highest CDS MES in each institutional category:
+As a first pass at the data, Appendix C presents stylized facts about the financial firms' MES based on the CDS market, including ranking, MES%, and realized CDS spread returns during the crisis period.
+Consider the top three financial institutions in terms of highest